 There are few things in life that feel as good as taking your bra off at the end of a long day – but did you know 13th October is officially “No Bra Day”?
-Not only is it a great excuse to give your breasts a day off from their silk and lace confinements (I shall certainly be taking advantage as its the day after I finish my Europe tour!), but it also brings about the perfect opportunity to raise awareness of breast cancer and how to check for signs and symptoms.
+Not only is it a great excuse to give your breasts a day off from their silk and lace confinements (I shall certainly be taking advantage as its the day after I finish my Europe tour!), but it also brings about the perfect opportunity to raise awareness of breast cancer and how to check your breasts for signs and symptoms.

 Affecting all genders, breast cancer is the most common cancer in the UK.
 It is, however, far more prevalent in women, affecting 1 in every 7 of us, which is pretty scary odds.
 With that in mind, I thought I’d include some helpful tips on how to check your breasts for symptoms of breast cancer as part of your daily routine…